yonghah/esri2sf/README.md

 ## Install

-I recommend devtools to install this package.This package has dependency on dplyr, sf, httr, jsonlite
+Use devtools to install this package.This package has dependency on dplyr, sf, httr, jsonlite

 ```
 devtools::install_github("yonghah/esri2sf")